LiuYuancheng/DJI_Tello_Ctrl/README.md

 #### Design of Malicious Code and the Firmware Attack

-The red team attacker will follow below step to do the firmware attack
+The red team attacker follows the steps outlined below to execute the firmware attack:

-The red team attacker download the normal firmware file `esp_client.ino.generic.bin` from authorized firmware server.
+The attacker initiates the process by downloading the standard firmware file,  `esp_client.ino.generic.bin` from an authorized firmware server.

-red team attacker user reverse engineer tool decompiled the binary to get part of the firmware C++ source code.
+Utilizing a reverse engineering tool, the attacker decompiles the binary to extract a portion of the firmware's C++ source code.

-Then he analysis the code find the way to calculate the distance is we use the sensor generate a sound pulse, then measured the time interval between send the pulse and get the echo, then we multiple the time with the speed of sound and divided by 2.
-After he understand of the logic, the red team attacker added the malicious code in is as shown below:
+Conducting a thorough analysis of the code, the attacker identifies the method employed for distance calculation—utilizing the sensor to generate a sound pulse, measuring the time interval between sending the pulse and receiving the echo, and then multiplying the time by the speed of sound while dividing by 2.
+With a comprehensive understanding of the underlying logic, the red team attacker introduces malicious code into the firmware, as depicted below:

 ![](doc/img/maliciousCode.png)

-As shown in the malicious code the attacker added a random delay (0 ~300 microsec) before and after the pulse to make the echo time not consistent, then also add a random value (-3, 8) to the distance result make the final result have a random offset between -30cm to 80 cm.
+In the introduced malicious code, the attacker strategically inserts a random delay (ranging from 0 to 300 microseconds) both before and after the pulse, introducing inconsistency to the echo time.
+Additionally, a random value within the range of -3 to 8 is added to the distance result, imparting a variable offset to the final measurement, spanning between -30cm to 80cm.

-After added the malicious code, the attacker repackage the fake firmware and send to the drone maintenance engineer via a fake ground contour generate unit firmware update email.
+Subsequently, having incorporated the malicious alterations, the attacker compiles the deceptive firmware and dispatches it to the drone maintenance engineer via a fabricated ground contour generator unit firmware update email.

-The maintenance engineer load the firmware to the ground contour generate unit, and he turn on the power and there some feedback data and as he didn't make the drone take off the distance data "looks" ok, so he thought the firmware is working normally which is actually not.
-As shown below,  the difference of the contour map send back to the controller :
+Upon receiving the firmware, the maintenance engineer proceeds to load it onto the ground contour generator unit.
+Upon powering up, the unit provides some feedback data.
+As the engineer refrains from initiating drone takeoff, the distance data appears ostensibly normal, leading him to assume that the firmware is functioning as expected—unaware of the underlying malicious alterations.
+The disparity in the contour map sent back to the controller becomes evident, as illustrated below:

 ![](doc/img/attackCompare.png)

-When the drone operator uses the drone to do some task such as transfer some thing from one table to another table, when the drone take off, its ground contour generate unit keep generate fake distance data which caused the drone landing on the ground or crash.
+During operational tasks where the drone is tasked with transferring items from one table to another, a critical issue arises.
+As the drone takes off, its ground contour generator unit consistently produces deceptive distance data.
+This discrepancy in data leads the drone to make inaccurate landing decisions, resulting in unintended landings on the ground or, in more severe instances, causing a crash.

 #### Design of the Firmware Attestation

-To verify the firmware, both the control computer side will keep a copy of valid firmware and simulate the firmware loading to memory which same as the Arduino.
-The detailed attestation steps are shown below:
+To verify the firmware,  the control computer side will also keep firmware repository which contents copy of valid different version firmware and simulate the firmware loading to memory which same as the Arduino.
+The detailed attestation steps are outlined below:

-- When we start to do the firmware attestation, the controller will fetch the firmware version and serial number from the Arduino.
-Based on the firmware version and serial number the control program will go to its data base to fetch the related firmware, firmware memory config and the random memory addresses list generation function from its data base.
+- At the commencement of firmware attestation, the controller fetches the firmware version and serial number from the Arduino.
+Utilizing this information, the control program queries its database to retrieve the corresponding correct firmware, firmware memory configuration, and the function for generating a list of random memory addresses.
-- After fetched all the related information, the controller side will generate a "twin" memory map which is same as the target memory and load the firmware in the memory.
-After this prepare works done, it will create a random seed and send the seed to the Arduino.
+- After gathering the requisite data, the controller generates a "twin" memory map mirroring the target memory and loads the firmware into this virtual memory.
+Following these preparations, a random seed is created and transmitted to the Arduino.
-- Both controller and the firmware side will used the same random seed and the random memory addresses list generation function to generate a random memory address list.
-After the list finished both controller side and the Arduino will calculate the Ham(a, b) for every address in the address list.
-Assume a address in the list is `0x7FFF5FBFFD98` "a" is the contents in from `0x7FFF5FBFFD98`  to `0x7FFF5FBFFD98+k` , after all the Ham(a,b) are calculated, we will combine all the Ham(a,b) together and get the hash value to do one round iteration.
-Based on the iteration parameter setting, after finish all the iteration,  all the hash value will combined together to generate the PATT checksum value.
+- Both the controller and firmware employ the same random seed and the function for generating a list of random memory addresses to create an identical list.
+Once the list is complete, both the controller and Arduino calculate the Hamming distance (Ham(a, b)) for each address in the list.
+Assuming an address in the list is, for instance, `0x7FFF5FBFFD98`, "a" represents the contents from `0x7FFF5FBFFD98` to `0x7FFF5FBFFD98+k`.
+After calculating all the Ham(a, b) values, they are combined to obtain a hash value for a single round of iteration.
+Based on the iteration parameter setting, after finish all the iteration, all the hash value will be combined together to generate the final PATT checksum value.
-- The Arduino will send back the PATT checksum back to the controller though the ground contour channel , if the send back checksum is same as the controller's checksum, the firmware attestation is passed, else firmware attack will be detected.
+- The Arduino sends the calculated PATT checksum back to the controller through the ground contour data channel.
+If the received checksum matches the controller's checksum, the firmware attestation is considered successful.
+In contrast, any discrepancy between the two checksums signifies a detected firmware attack.

 The main communication flow is shown below (System execution workflow UML diagram) :